 This route is perfect for those who want to experience the beauty of the open road and some of America’s most untamed areas.
 In other words, you will get to experience a true American road trip that includes old western towns, intriguing American culture and unimaginable scenery.
 You will begin by arriving at Denver International Airport.
 Denver is an amazing town, and you should plan on spending a few days here, but not until the end of your trip.
 The reason why is because after your epic road trip, you’ve earned the right to spend a few days pampering yourself in style in this oasis of the mountains.
 But we would recommend getting your trip started by hitting the road and heading straight to Rocky Mountain National Park.
 After your trip through this amazing place, you will begin working your way down along the western slope of the Rocky Mountains to the Colorado Plateau.
 The Colorado Plateau is largely made up of high desert, with scattered areas of forests and tumbling rivers.
-Get in, buckle up and shift that car into drive, this is going to be a trip of a lifetime.
+Get in, buckle up and shift that car into drive, this is going to be the trip of a lifetime.

-Boulder is well known as a laid back college town with plenty to do and plenty of eclectic shops and restaurants.
+Boulder is well known as a laid back college town with plenty to do and lots of eclectic shops and restaurants.
 Tucked into the foothills of the Rocky Mountains, acres of vast open space roll into Boulder’s quaint cityscape.
 Explore pine-scented trails, taste the flavors of “America’s Foodiest Town,” tour 24 craft breweries, stroll historic Pearl Street and soak up this creative community’s lifestyle.

-From Glenwood Springs, it’s a very short drive into Grand junction.
+From Glenwood Springs, it’s a very short drive into Grand Junction.
 Which means you will have plenty of time to explore the wonders of Colorado National Monument.
-This is an area of desert land high on the Colorado Plateau, with pinion and juniper forests.
+This is an area of desert high land on the Colorado Plateau, with pinion and juniper forests.
 Sheer-walled canyons cut deep into sandstone and granite–gneiss–schist rock formations.
 The park hosts a wide range of wildlife, including red-tailed hawks, golden eagles, ravens, jays, desert bighorn sheep, and coyotes.
 Nearby are the Book Cliffs and the largest flat-topped mountain in the world, the Grand Mesa.
 Before you head off, however, you need to make two stops in Glenwood Springs.
-The first is to Jilibertos #1 to get the best breakfast burrito on the plateau, and the second is to Deja Brew to get your morning coffee fix.
+The first is to Jilbertitos to get the best breakfast burrito on the plateau, and the second is to Deja Brew to get your morning coffee fix.
 Then, it’s time to lace up your hiking boots.

-The Black Canyon of the Gunnison is an amazing place, and you are going to have all day to explore it, but first we would recommend finding a place to stay before you head to this astounding National Park.
-Both Delta and Montrose are within striking distance to the Black Canyon, and both are great towns well worth a visit.
-If you choose Delta, a great place to stay would be the Riverwood Inn.
-It’s a great place right along the river.
+The Black Canyon of the Gunnison is one of the most underrated national parks in the US, which makes it a great place to enjoy solitude.
+First we recommend finding a place to stay.
+Both Delta and Montrose are within striking distance to the Black Canyon, and both are great towns that are each worth a visit.
+If you choose Delta, a great place to stay would be the Riverwood Inn—it’s right along the river.
 If you are in Delta for the night, grab a burger and brew at Needle Rock Brew Pub.
 If Montrose is your huckleberry, a great little overnight is the Black Mountain Motel.
 Grab a steak at Ted Nelson’s Steakhouse.
-When you get to the Black Canyon, you can make the day as strenuous or as moderate as you choose, but the first place you should stop is the South Rim Visitor Center to get you acquainted with park.
+When you get to the Black Canyon, you can make the day as strenuous or as moderate as you choose, but the first place you should stop at is the South Rim Visitor Center to get you acquainted with park.

-Canon City is a great little town located in a mountain bowl along the Arkansas River valley as it flows east from the Rocky Mountains and the mouth of the Royal Gorge.
-It’s not called “The Gateway To Adventure” for no reason and you should take full advantage of the opportunities surrounding this delightful little city.
-As this is your last stop before hitting the big city of Denver, if you have not already done so, we would highly recommend that you take a float down some rapids, and the Royal Gorge and the Arkansas River is just the place to do this.
+Colorado Springs is a beautiful city just south of Denver.
+The town is nestled near the base of Cheyenne Mountain and Pikes Peak, which the highest summit in the southern Front Range.
+Colorado Springs is also known for the Garden of the Gods—a geological wonder that resembles dinosaur backs coming out of the ground.
+You don’t want to leave town before at least taking a stroll through the park.
+Since Colorado Springs will be your last stop before hitting the big city of Denver, we recommend that you take a float down some rapids, if you haven’t done so already.
+The Royal Gorge on the Arkansas River is just the place to do this.
 There are many outfitters waiting to take you down the river, but Raft Masters is among the best.
 Don’t feel like rafting?
-That’s okay, there are numerous other activities for your stay in Canon City.
-Stop in to the welcome center to learn all about them.
+That’s okay, there are numerous other activities for your stay in Colorado Springs.

 Exchange your country boots for your city shoes because you are now in the Mile High City.
 Denver is known for its foodie paradise, vibrant neighborhoods, music scene, thriving beer culture, amazing art and sporting life.
 During your visit you may hear many expressions such as LoDo, SoDo, RiNo and many more.
 That is because Denver is broken up into ten different neighborhoods.
 So whatever you are looking for during your vacation, you will find it within one of the neighborhoods, each with its own unique style and flair.
-Find out more about Denver here.